tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2 - Data Structures.md

 - Ternary relationships should be converted to associative entities

 # Attributes
-They allow for the detailed representation of information and support various operations, such as querying, updating, and organizing data in the database.
-**They represent the specific data that is stored for each instance of an entity or relationship.**

 *Attributes are properties of the entities.
 These are the different types of attributes:*
 1. **Required vs. Optional Attributes**
 	- Required attributes must have a value for every instance of the entity or relationship.
 	- Optional attributes may or may not have a value